voxmedia/iframe-client/README.md

 ### 2. Configure message handlers

 Next, configure each client with the messages that it should respond to.
-Message handlers may be chained using calls to the `.on()` command.
+Message handlers may be chained using calls to the `.on()` method.
 A handler function receives the message event and a payload of data from each message, and may return response data to pass back to the sender.
 After configuring all message handlers, call `.listen()` to begin monitoring communication.

 ```javascript
 embedClient